 Article - Health Occupations

-(2) Registered by the Board before the individual may practice massage therapy in a setting that is not a health care setting in the State.
+(ii) Registered by the Board to practice massage therapy in a setting that is not a health care setting; or

 (b) This section does not apply to: